Regarding How to Have Courageous Conversations:

-Flood attempts to go beyond the liberal vs. conservative divide.
+Derek Flood attempts to go beyond the liberal versus conservative divide.
 Though many will not agree with at least some of his conclusions, his attempt to approach Scripture is a commendable attempt to go beyond prescribed readings.

 Making Sense of the Bible: Rediscovering the Power of Scripture Today by Adam Hamilton

 Hamilton addresses often misunderstood biblical themes leading readers to a deeper appreciation of the Bible so that we might hear God speak through it and find its words to be life-changing and life-giving.